Deputies investigating after witness calls saying man was shot, killed in front of his apartment

 BATON ROGUE - Deputies are investigating a fatal shooting that happened late Monday night off Perkins Road.

 The East Baton Rouge Sheriff's Office said a witness called around 10 p.m.
 Monday and said they saw a man being approached as he was entering his apartment in Orleans Place Condominiums and was shot.
-The shooter then fled.
+The victim then fled the area, according to the sheriff's office.

 Deputies said Courtney Hart, 35, died on the scene from his injuries.